 A Conservation Action Plan has been developed for both the King Island Scrubtit (Acanthornis magnus greenianus) and King Island Brown Thornbill (Acanthiza apical Archibaldi).
 A Recovery Team with members from all stakeholders including the KINRMG was formed in 2019 under BirdLife Australia’s Preventing Extinctions Program.

 A project is underway: “Enhancing KIBT habitat patches for future corridor”, supported by Cradle Coast Authority, through funding from the Australian Government.
-Meanwhile, extensive searches to ascertain the abundance and distribution of both species are underway and habitat information is being updated.
+It aids the recovery of the endemic and critically endangered King Island Brown Thornbill (KIBT) via protection and restoration of native vegetation through stock exclusion, improved wallaby and weed management.
 More information is available at Birds of King Island website.